BenMaharjan/Simple-server-database-setup/README.md

   - make sure to run with dotenv to load your environemtn variables run the app.js to run your server.
 Shoul be able to see your database in postman
- - make sure to run with dotenv to load your environemtn variables you can write a script to run the reset-database file
+ - make sure to run with dotenv to load your environemtn variables write a script to run the reset-database file
   - "reset-database": "node -r dotenv/config db/scripts/reset-database.js"
 you can write a script to run app.js to start server
   - "start": "node -r dotenv/config app.js"

+Create a simple html file with a button and blockquote -clicking button should show workout plan fro database create public folder.
+Create 3 files - index.html, styles.css, main.js add a button and a blockquote in index.html. add classes for these elements